MichaelStornes/itsdownloading/README.md

 # itsdownloading
-A script created to bulk download files from ntnu.itslearning and hist.itslearning before the switch to Blackboard.
-Is no longer useable.
+This is a script created to bulk download files from ItsLearning.
+While originally created by SimenNJ for use at NTNU and HIST before their switch to Blackboard, this version is modified for use at NHH before the switch to Canvas.